APIYOJENNIFER/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. Write into a file the result of a command
 11. Duplicate the last line of the file iacta
-12. Delete all the regular files with a .js extension present in the current directory and all its subfolders
+12. Delete all the regular files with a .js extension present in the current directory and all its subfolders 13.
+14.
+15.
+16. Display lines containing the pattern “root” from the file /etc/passwd